Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/microservice_architecture_overview/README.md

 - **Build Tool**: Maven or Gradle
 - **Database**: PostgreSQL

 > This course does not require creating unit tests.
-If you are not planning to include tests, please delete `src/test/` directory and remove the test dependencies (`spring-boot-starter-test` etc.) from your `pom.xml` or build.`gradle` files.
+If you are not planning to include tests, please delete `src/test/` directory and remove the test dependencies (`spring-boot-starter-test` etc.) from your `pom.xml` or `build.gradle` files.

 ## Sub-task 1: Resource Service